narwhalsilent/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

-There are two types of commands: Contact Management and Loan Management.
+There are three main categories of commands: Contact Management, Basic Loan Management, and Advanced Loan Management.

-Here is a summary of the commands available:

 ### Contact Management